MrKnowles55/super-auto-pets-simulator/README.md

 ### License

 The Super Auto Pets Simulator is licensed under the MIT License.
-See the LICENSE file for more information.